pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-md/07-drupal-core-version.md

 editpath: drupal-9/drupal-9-hosted-md/07-drupal-core-version.md
 ---

-You need to change your core version to Drupal 9 now that you've confirmed that your core dependencies are Drupal 9 compatible,
+You must change your core version to Drupal 9 now that you've confirmed that your core dependencies are Drupal 9 compatible.

 <Partial file="drupal-9/core-version.md" />